MoZhou1995/DeepPDE_ActorCritic/README.md

 Run the main.py file for the code.
 Before running, choose the proper config you want to run by modifying line 20.
 All the configs are in the folder names "configs".

 Choices of training configs include:
-sample: normal, bounded
+sample: normal, bounded;
-scheme: naive, adapted
+scheme: naive, adapted;
-TD: TD1, TD2
+TD: TD1, TD2;
-train: actor-critic, actor, critic
+train: actor-critic, actor, critic.
 You can change them and the parameters by modifying the configs.